Synopsis of a novel by Patricia Vaccarino

 Cookie is going down the wrong path until shy black boy Herman Lynch comes into her life.
 Everywhere Cookie goes, she keeps bumping into Herman.
 Down The End, on the wall at Untermyer Park, in Getty Square and at the Yonkers Carnegie Library.
 Born with a harelip, Herman Lynch is a black B-boy, a natural dancer, who has had no formal dance training.
 He lives near the Schlobohm Housing Projects.
 The other black boys don’t like Herman and think he’s not black enough.
 The Italian girls of Yonkers don’t like Cookie, saying she’s too white.
 Together, Cookie and Herman explore the heart of racial prejudice in working-class Yonkers circa 1969-71.

-Prior to meeting Herman Lynch, Cookie had no experience with black people except for Mrs. Kerry, her kindergarten teacher.
-Someone had warned Cookie that if she touched Mrs. Kerry she would turn black.
+Before she met Herman Lynch, Cookie had no experience with black people except for Mrs. Kerry, her kindergarten teacher.
+Someone had warned Cookie that if she touched Mrs. Kerry, she would turn black.
 Cookie thought about that for awhile and it made her scared of Mrs. Kerry.
-As soon as she came home from school, she flew in through the front door and had checked the mirror to see if she had turned black.
+As soon as she came home from school, she flew in through the front door and checked the bathroom mirror to see if she had turned black.
 It became a game.
 Every time she came home from school, she headed straight to the bathroom, peered into the mirror, then studied her face from many angles and looked down at her hands.
 She had not turned black.